D1o0g9s/EEGFaceDetection/README.md

-# COGS 189 Final Project: Face Detection
+# COGS 189 Final Project: EEG Face Detection
 Final Project for COGS 189, Winter 2020.
 <br>Trains a classifier to detect whether a person is looking at a face or not.